zeekoe/coffeev2/README.md

 # Coffee machine v2
 Coffee machine v2 source code.
+Check https://hackaday.io/project/12688-coffee-machine-v2/ for info.

 # Dummy environment controls
 The dummy environment (automatically chosen if architecture != armv6l) allows for simulating the coffee machine on a desktop computer.
 The following buttons can be used to control it: